junxit/us-congress-bills-117/metadata.md

 - 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4165)
 - 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4165)
 - 2022-04-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-09-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-11-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-215.
+- 2022-11-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-215.
+- 2022-11-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 568.